scrabbletank/farhome-rules/rulesdoc.md

 Runes you make are resistant to breaking.
 When one of your runes is activated roll a wound die, the rune is not consumed on a blank.

 #### Magic Weaving
-*Requires Powerful Enchantments or Arcane Forge, 15th level*
+*Requires Powerful Enchantments or Arcane Forge, 15th Level*

 You may enchant magic items.
 When enchanting a magic you add Terrible dice based on it's modifier or rarity below.
 Enchantments on magic items can't be made permanent with arcane forge, and you cannot enchant magic ammunition.